A four storey office building designed by Kendrick Edwards and built by Thomas McKee between 1934 – 1935.

 The National Building Society was one of the first ground floor tenants of Imperial House.
 Following a merger this became the Abbey National Building Society in 1944 and after acquisition by Santander Group in 2004 the Abbey was rebranded Santander in 2010.
-The branch will close on 31 May 2018.
+The branch closed on 31 May 2018.

 Cloane Construction have commenced work to fit-out a new Centra store in the former bank branch.
 The store will open by end of October 2019.